open-contracting/software-development-handbook/docs/python/style_guide.rst

 Multiline strings
 -----------------

-For strings in which whitespace has no effect, like SQL statements:
+For cases in which whitespace has no effect, like SQL statements:

 .. code-block:: python